Osheaga Survival Guide 2023 : What to Wear, Where to Stay, What to Do, Who to See, and How to Party

 Get ready to savour the sounds, the sights, the movement, the food, the sweat, the fun!
-Osheaga is Montreal’s premiere music festival, bringing together three days and nights of music and art and sweaty bodies on the beautiful island just off the island, Parc Jean Drapeau.
-From July 29 – 31, sweets sounds should emanate over the Fleuve St. Laurent (the river).
+Osheaga is Montreal’s premiere music festival, bringing together three days and nights of music and art and beautiful people on the island just off the island, aka Parc Jean Drapeau.
+On August 4 – 6 2023, sweets sounds will emanate over the river.

 Every year, we update our survival guide for the festival.
 We’ve got info on getting tickets, where to stay, how to get there, what to wear, and which bands to see.

 Osheaga has a website to purchase passes.
-The most popular three-day admission pass is $375 (CDN) and offers general admission to the event.
-A single day pass is $145 (with upgraded options available).
-The Gold passes ($675 3-day and $290 1-day CDN all taxes and fees included) add on private bars, special viewing platforms with premium views of the stage, exclusive food and beverage stands, fast-lane entry to the festival, and access to private washrooms.
+The most popular three-day admission pass is $385 (CDN) and offers general admission to the event.
+A single day pass is $155 CDN (with upgraded options available).
+The Gold passes ($710 3-day and $290 1-day CDN all taxes and fees included) add on private bars, special viewing platforms with premium views of the stage, exclusive food and beverage stands, fast-lane entry to the festival, and access to private washrooms.
 If you can afford these passes, they give you a bit of space in the crowd, a good view of the stage, and shorter toilet lines.
-These amenities, although not necessary, are appreciated by those who have them (they are affectionately called the ITOTS passes — I’m Too Old for This Shit passes).
-And, for those who want a premium experience, complete with makeup artists, massage areas, a concierge, a backstage tour, private lockers, access to the front pit viewing area, and a special Platinum terrace, go for the Platinum pass ($1450 for 3-day and $585 for 1-day CDN, all taxes and fees included).
+These amenities, although not necessary, are appreciated by those who have them (affectionately they’ve been called the ITOTS passes — I’m Too Old for This Shit passes).
+And, for those who want a premium experience, complete with makeup artists, massage areas, a concierge, a backstage tour, private lockers, access to the front pit viewing area, and a special Platinum terrace, go for the Platinum pass ($1550 for 3-day and $625 for 1-day CDN, all taxes and fees included).

 Admission is open to all, and children under age 10 can go for free if they are accompanied by an adult.
-Admission is handled digitally and assuming you get a 3-day pass, there will be a separate pass for each day of the festival so don’t forget to bring your charger for your phone.
+Admission is handled digitally and assuming you get a 3-day pass, there will be a separate pass for each day of the festival.
+Don’t forget to bring a phone with your pass on it!

 How do you get your passes?
 Online.
 Not to be a debbie downer, but there are always incidents of fake passes being sold.
 Be very careful if you purchase your pass from someone other than the Osheaga website.
 It happened to a friend of a friend kind of thing.

 Where to Stay